Teeth have always been essential to an animal’s life, serving not only as a weapon or tool but also as an aid to survival.

 19. Elephants

-Elephants are one of the largest land mammals on the planet, and they are known for their magnificent tusks.
+Elephants are among the largest land mammals on the planet and are known for their magnificent tusks.

 These tusks, which can grow up to 10 feet long, are used for many different purposes, such as fighting off predators and digging for food and water.